Part two of three.

 Like the Q balloons, the durability, strength, and color retention are the same.
 Twist 100 B red balloons, and you have a reddish film over your hands.

-The B does have the issue with the occasional exploding on inflation.
-I blame this on the drying process when the balloon is manufactured.
-If the balloon is dry too quickly, the balloon become brittle and latex does not expand fast enough, thus the balloon explodes.
+In the early years, B had the reputation of exploding on inflation.
+This is no longer a big issue.
+I feel B has solved this problem, which I initially blamed on the drying process when the balloon is manufactured.
+If the balloon is dry too quickly, the balloon becomes brittle, and latex does not expand fast enough; thus, the balloon explodes.

-As an entertainer, I can reduce the occasional exploding balloon by giving the balloon a quick stretch prior to inflation, but this does not guarantee it will not explode.
+As an entertainer, I can reduce the occasional exploding balloon by giving the balloon a quick stretch before inflation, but this does not guarantee it will not explode.

-The overall texture of a B balloon is on the dry side and entertainers accustomed to Q balloons instantly complain about the texture of the balloon.
-I would describe it like switching from whole milk to 2% milk.
-Instantly you notice the difference in texture.
+The overall texture of a B balloon is on the dry side, and entertainers accustomed to Q balloons instantly complain about the texture of the balloon.
+I would describe it as switching from whole milk to 2% milk.
+Immediately you notice the difference in texture.
 However, once you have been drinking the 2% milk for a month, it is just milk.

 - Q balloons have a rounded tip, undeflated, while B has a pointed tip